Dual-Action Engineered Phages

 Amid growing global concerns over antibiotic resistance, PhalconBio is advancing the next generation of antibacterial precision medicines.
 These targeted therapies are designed to revolutionize patient care, offering a sustainable and innovative alternative to traditional antibiotics.
 PhalconBio's technology platform transforms conventional phage therapy by enhancing its efficacy, reducing the emergence of drug resistance, while maintaining drug specificity.
 The result: highly effective and safe new medicines that set a new standard in antibacterial treatment.

-Bacteriophages (or phages), are viral predators that specifically infect and kill bacteria, making them a powerful tool for treating bacterial infections.
+Bacteriophages (or phages) are viral predators that specifically infect and kill bacteria, making them a powerful tool for treating bacterial infections.
 Unlike broad-spectrum antibiotics, phages target specific pathogenic bacterial species, minimizing harm to beneficial bacteria and reducing the risk of disrupting the microbiome.
 Phages are a safe and promising solution to combat drug-resistant infections.
-At PhalconBio, we improve and functionalize phage therapies through targeted engineering.
+PhalconBio improves and functionalizes phage therapy through targeted Engineered Phage Therapeutics (EPTs).

 PhalconBio's Engineered Phage Therapeutics (EPTs)

 PhalconBio’s EPTs are genetically enhanced bacteriophages that integrate precision targeting with phage-mediated delivery of antibacterial effector proteins.
 These engineered phages not only seek out and eliminate pathogenic bacteria but also reprogram them to produce secondary precision antimicrobials directly at the site of infection.
-This innovative, highly targeted approach mediates a two-pronged attack:
+This innovative, highly targeted approach mediates a two-pronged attack resulting in:

-PhalconBio's proprietary EPT platform technology has been developed in close collaborations with our partners at ETH Zurich and builds on > 10 years of engineering research.
+PhalconBio's proprietary EPT platform technology has been developed in close collaborations with it's partners at ETH Zurich and builds on > 10 years of engineering research.

-EPT landmark study published by PhalconBio Scientists: (link)
+EPT landmark study published in Nature Communications, 20 July 2023, by PhalconBio Scientists: (link)

-Pseudomonas aeruginosa is a highly adaptable opportunistic pathogen known for causing severe disease, including pneumonia, bloodstream infections, and wound infections.
+PhalconBio's lead program focuses on pulmonary P. aeruginosa infections, which are typically associated with chronic structural lung diseases including bronchiectasis, cystic fibrosis, primary ciliary dyskinesia as well as acute hospital-acquired or ventilator-associated pneumonia.
+Pseudomonas aeruginosa is a highly adaptable opportunistic pathogen that drives severe infection, including pneumonia, bloodstream infections, and wound infections.
 Renowned for its intrinsic antibiotic resistance and ability to form biofilms, P. aeruginosa poses a significant challenge in clinical settings, making it a critical target in the fight against antimicrobial resistance.
-Our lead program focuses on pulmonary P. aeruginosa infections, which are typically associated with chronic structural lung diseases including bronchiectasis, cystic fibrosis, primary ciliary dyskinesia as well as acute hospital-acquired or ventilator-associated pneumonia.

 Our platform technology is adaptable to other ESKAPEE pathogens.